MODELING TIPS

 SOME FINISHED BUILDINGS WITH VARIOUS COLORS!

-Above - Spackle with off white paint avoiding the bricked areas, window decor and door painted with a light green.
+Above - Spackled with off-white paint avoiding the bricked areas.
+Window decor and door were painted with a light green.
+Posters and signage added, and it's all washed with a sepia!

-Above - Left the original gray, window decor, awnings and door painted with a light blue & green.
+Above - Left the original gray.
+Window decor, awnings, and door painted with a light blue & green.

-signage added and its all washed with a sepia!
+Signage added, and it's all washed with a sepia!

 All washed with a sepia!